In September 2023, new cars sold in the UK will come with new number plates.

 The value of a car will (generally) drop year-on-year.
 Newer cars are naturally more expensive, while cars that are a few years old usually become cheaper.

 Number plates, therefore, quickly let anyone know roughly how old a car is.
-On the other hand, a buyer will know a car with 72, 23 or 73 on it is fairly new.
+On the other hand, a buyer will know a car with 73, 24 or 74 on it is new or fairly.

 So if you want to grab a bargain for a nearly-new car, getting a car registered one plate back might be a good idea.
 Similarly, if you want to sell your car for the best value possible, do it before the new plates come out.